Dr. Strangelove: Plot

-When the U.S. Army troops gain control of Burpelson, General Ripper commits suicide.
+When the U.S. Army troops gain control of Burpelson, General Ripper fatally shoots himself.
 Mandrake infers the CRM code from doodles on Ripper's desk blotter and relays it to the Pentagon.
 Using the code, Strategic Air Command successfully recalls all of the bombers except for one, commanded by Major T. J. "King" Kong.
 Because its radio equipment was damaged by a Soviet SAM, it is unable to receive or send communications.
-To conserve fuel, Kong flies below radar and switches targets, thus preventing Soviet air radar from detecting and intercepting their plane.
+Major Kong flies below radar and switches targets, thus preventing Soviet air radar from detecting and intercepting their plane.
 Because the Soviet missile also damaged the bomb bay doors, Kong enters the bay and repairs the electrical wiring.
 When he is successful, the bomb drops with him straddling it.
 Kong joyously hoots and waves his cowboy hat as he rides the falling bomb to his death.

 In the War Room, Dr. Strangelove recommends that the President gather several hundred thousand people to live in deep underground mines where the radiation will not penetrate.
 Worried that the Soviets will do the same, Turgidson warns about a "mineshaft gap" (spoofing the term "missile gap") while de Sadeski secretly photographs the War Room.
-Dr. Strangelove prepares to announce his plan for that when he suddenly stands up out of his wheelchair and exclaims, "Mein Führer, I can walk!"
+Dr. Strangelove prepares to announce his plan when he suddenly stands up out of his wheelchair and exclaims, "Mein Führer, I can walk!"
 The movie ends with a montage of explosions set to "We'll Meet Again" signifying the activation of the doomsday device.